Sealing Travertine Shower

 so it seems logical that it would be very absorbent.

 However, these holes are filled in before or during the installation of a travertine tile shower.

 , you should test the porosity

-to determine when and if any stone needs sealing and/or re-sealing.
-Travertine Floor Tile:
+to determine when and if travertine (or any natural stone) needs sealing and/or re-sealing.

 It's a good idea to seal travertine flooring